HTML Forms

 Common Mistakes to Avoid

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-What's the difference between GET and POST methods?
+What is the difference between GET and POST methods?

 How do I make a form accessible for screen reader users?